tradingview/rest_integrations_docs/source/trading/Mapping_symbols.rst

 It helps both brokers and TradingView operate with symbols in a convenient way and avoid symbol mismatching.

 .. important::
-    The mapping is necessary when you use Tradinview data available from a third-party source.
+    The mapping is necessary when you use TradingView data available from a third-party source.

 How to implement mapping
 ........................

-To implement symbol mapping, use the `/mapping`_ endpoint This endpoint must be accessible without authorization.
+To implement symbol mapping, use the `/mapping`_ endpoint.
+This endpoint must be accessible without authorization.

 In TradingView production, `/mapping`_ is automatically requested once a day.